scylladb/scylladb/docs/kb/count-all-rows.rst

 may fail with the **ReadTimeout** error.

 COUNT() runs a full-scan query on all nodes, which might take a long time to finish.
 As a result, the count time may be greater than the ScyllaDB query timeout.
-One way to prevent that issue in Scylla 4.4 or later is to increase the timeout for the query using the :ref:`USING TIMEOUT <using-timeout>` directive, for example:
+One way to prevent that issue in ScyllaDB 4.4 or later is to increase the timeout for the query using the :ref:`USING TIMEOUT <using-timeout>` directive, for example:

 .. code-block:: cql